 The area has a variety of gardens to visit but our favourite is at Sardy, about an hour’s drive from here.
-It is an elegant Italianate garden which is beautiful, natural and unpretentious and from which one can take ideas for one’s own garden.
+It is an elegant Italianate garden that is beautiful, natural and unpretentious and from which one can take ideas for one’s own garden.
 If you prefer something more thought-provoking, the Gardens of the Imagination at Terrasson are just over an hour away.

 Sandy Beach, Water sports

-There is an excellent lake with a man made sandy beach, canoe hire, two restaurants with facilities, pleasant woodland walks and bike trails, just 15km away at Grand Etang de la Jemaye.
+There is an excellent lake with a man-made sandy beach, canoe hire, two restaurants with facilities, pleasant woodland walks and bike trails, just 15km away at Grand Etang de la Jemaye.

 Lac Jemaye TripAdvisor link